Hisam-94/mindsynccon-frontend/README.md

 ## Technologies Used
 - **Frontend**:
   - React.js
-  - Context API/Redux for state management
+  - Redux for state management
   - React Router for navigation
-  - Tailwind/Material-UI for styling
+  - Tailwind for styling
   - Axios for API calls
 - **Backend**:
   - Express.js